 Some men report the acute stage can last up to a year-and-a-half.
 That’s a long time to be living with painful erections or erectile dysfunction.

 For others, symptoms were reduced or went into remission after an intra-cavernous medication administration – or injection of drugs into the penile caverns, designed to reduce plaque build-up.
+These injections showed poor clinical success.
+Recently Xiaflex (collagenase) was removed from the market.
+As of this bolg’s writing, it is not understood why.
+Further, injecting the penis is an invasive procedure.
+With each injection, there is a chance of internal bleeding which could lead to more scar tissue formation.

 Surgery was and still is another option for men with severe pain or erectile dysfunction.
 Surgical options for Peyronie’s Disease treatment include removing the scar tissue and shortening the unaffected side of the penis.
 Penile implantation was and still is another surgical option to restore erectile ability.